 All in all, it is advised to get one before closing any real estate transaction.
 The survey should come from a reputable company or surveyor.
 If any possible violations or improvements affect the property, the survey will point them out.
 It helps the buyer to pay the fair amount of money for the property of their preference.
 It is more of a testing or evaluation document that identifies the flaws in a subject property.

 One of the things home buyers often overlook is having a survey accomplished for the property they are about to purchase.
 Invariably, when the subject comes up I get asked “What do I need a survey for?”.

 A survey is a property map, used to determine the property boundary, easements (allowing a party to use land they do not own for a specific purpose.
 I.E. a water well or right-of-way), setbacks (distance a property must be from the property lines), location of improvements, and the exact home location within the property boundaries.

-What do I need a survey for
+What exactly do I need a survey for?

 To protect your investment in the event there is an encroachment issue or a building setback violation as well as providing you with a blueprint that identifies precisely what you are purchasing and the locations of the structures on the property.

-Some of the problems that a survey will identify include:
+Some of the problems will identify include:

 - Fences/sheds over the property line

 - Sprinkler placement issues